-- Creating an inclusive culture of top talent that cultivates diverse backgrounds, perspectives, and intellectual contributions. - Being transparent in communications and inclusive with effective programs and services. - Posting all required notices regarding employee rights under EEO laws in areas highly visible to employees. - Advertising for job openings with the statement "We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex (including sexual identity, sexual preference, and pregnancy), national origin or ancestry, genetic make-up, disability status, protected veteran status, or any other characteristic protected by laws and regulations." - Posting all required job openings with the appropriate state agencies. - Forbidding retaliation against any individual who files a charge of discrimination, opposes a practice believed to be unlawful discrimination, reports harassment, or assists, testifies or participates in an EEO agency proceeding.
+- Creating a culture of compliance that encourages all employees to be active, engaged participants in improving and enjoying our work environment. - Being transparent in communications and inclusive with effective programs and services. - Posting all required notices regarding employee rights under EEO laws in areas highly visible to employees. - Advertising for job openings with the statement "We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex (including sexual identity, sexual preference, and pregnancy), national origin or ancestry, genetic make-up, disability status, protected veteran status, or any other characteristic protected by laws and regulations." - Posting all required job openings with the appropriate state agencies. - Forbidding retaliation against any individual who files a charge of discrimination, opposes a practice believed to be unlawful discrimination, reports harassment, or assists, testifies or participates in an EEO agency proceeding.

-- Requiring employees to report to a member of management, the EID or the County Attorney's Office any apparent discrimination or harassment. - Promptly notifying the EID of all incidents or reports of discrimination or harassment and taking all appropriate measures to resolve the situation.
+- Requiring employees to report to a member of management, the Compliance Office or the County Attorney's Office any apparent discrimination or harassment. - Promptly notify the Compliance Office of all incidents or reports of discrimination or harassment and taking all appropriate measures to resolve the situation.